ethanmiller1/Trading-Journal/docs/FUNCTIONS.md

 ## GetActualMaxProfit(trade_order, optimal_prem)

 Returns a currency representing the highest dollar amount to be received if the trade was closed at the optimal exit date.
+The optimal exit date is determined as the result of an historical analysis of the underlying's price levels while the trade was open.
+Assuming a bullish posture, the hishest price level reached is the "actual max profit" we could have received based on real hstorical price movement.
 The first argument is a TOS order, the second argument is a string representing the max premium that could have been received since the trade was opened.
 The following usage would return `$61`.

 ```excel
 =GetActualMaxProfit("BOT +1 FAST 100 16 FEB 18 55 PUT @1.75 LMT", 2.40)